Nisserino/agile-dnd/Game_manual.md

 | Endurance: 9    | Endurance: 5 | Endurance: 4 |
 | Attack: 6       | Attack: 5    | Attack: 9    |
 | Agility: 4      | Agility: 7   | Agility: 5   |

+**Special abilities**

+**Knight**: Shield block, always blocks the first attack in a battle.
+**Wizard**: Blinding light, makes monsters blind which increases your ability to escape by 80%
+**Thief**: Critical hit, has a 25% chance of doing double damage every attack.
+## Treasures
+Some rooms contain treasures, if there's monsters in the room you have to slay them before collecting the treasures.
+Differet treasures have different values:
+* Coin bag = 6 Gold
+* Jewlery = 10 Gold
+* Gems = 14 Gold
+* Treasure chest = 20 Gold